tonyx/safeTodoEvents/README.md

 ## Installation
 The ordinary SAFE requirement (as follows) plus a postgres database using the Schema.sql script to create user, database, and tables

+## Notes:
+My approach is quite unconventional at the moment: Events can return Error, and commands just pre-apply events to the state and see if the result is not an error, and only in that case they return the events.
+This can change to comply to the standard approach, so that events will never return errors.

 # SAFE Template